Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 The Orlando real estate market has shifted from the fast paced seller's market of the past few years into a more balanced environment.
 Buyers have more choices, homes are taking longer to sell in many areas, and sellers need stronger pricing and presentation to stand out.

-That does not mean Orlando is falling apart.
+That doesn't mean Orlando is falling apart.
 It means the market is healthier, more selective, and more normal than it was during the peak frenzy.

 For buyers, this can create opportunity.
 For sellers, it means strategy matters more than ever.